archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

-	JSONModel(:accession) <request body> -- The record to create
+    <a href='#jsonmodel-accession'>JSONModel(:accession)</a> -- request body -- The record to create

     Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__